Skip to main content

 SSL Certificate for the Website

-SSL certificates are critical for the authenticity of of your website.
+SSL certificates are critical for the authenticity of your website.
 They provide an encrypted channel of communication between the client and the server for exchanging confidential information.
 These Socket Layer certificates are considered mandatory by search engines.
 A site without the certificate is flagged as insecure by search engines.
+Make sure your checkout page is secured with SSL to protect customer payment information and build trust during the purchasing process.
 So, test your SSL certificate to be in place.

 Allow Search Engine Indexing